 Source: Apple SEC Filings

-- For all possible reasons Inventories are believed to be sold within 1 year, hence, they are recorded as current assets.
-However, sometimes the Company does not receive expected orders and hence they could not use the inventory.
+- For all possible reasons, Inventories are believed to be sold within 1 year.
+Hence, they are recorded as current assets.
+However, sometimes the Company does not receive expected orders, and therefore they could not use the inventory.
 Such unused inventory may become a liability for the Company as it will incur storage costs and other related costs to maintain the inventory for it to be useful.

 - Some inventories, for example, Agriculture resources, have a shelf life.
 After a certain amount of time, the inventory becomes stale and obsolete and could not be used for further manufacture.
 Such shelf life is usually less than one year more, so making it be recorded as a current asset.
 The Company will have to dispose of off such inventory if it is not used within the shelf-life period, thus incurring losses.
 Therefore, the Company cannot maintain a massive inventory due to storage cost and shelf life.

 - Companies have to maintain adequate supplies so as not to disrupt their business.
-If the Company holds less inventory than it required it may lose on business opportunities.
+If the Company holds less inventory than is required, it may lose on business opportunities.
 The Company will not be able to fulfill the orders on time and hence lose revenue and reputation.

 - Companies invest a lot to maintain a good inventory management system.
 They ensure that they have sufficient inventory in the stores so as not to disrupt their business and also that it is used such that it does not cost them storage or wastage.